-Malaysia SST on foreign e-services 2019
+Malaysia SST on foreign e-services 2020

-- 8 November 2018 | Richard Asquith
+- Nov 8, 2018 | Richard Asquith

 Currently, online domestic suppliers of digital services are subject to the tax meaning they have an uncompetitive tax position.

-Services coming under the new rules include: downloads/streaming media, subscriptions to online membership sites, e-books, online news/journals, apps, software and advertising services for online marketplaces.
+Electronic services subject to Malaysian SST coming under the new rules include: downloads/streaming media, subscriptions to online membership sites, e-books, online news/journals, apps, software and advertising services for online marketplaces.

 SST replaced the 6% Goods and Services Tax in September 2018.